spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/create-cluster.md

    more information, refer to [Enable Overlay Network](../../networking/vxlan-overlay.md).
 If you enable the overlay network, you need to specify a CIDR range to be used by the overlay network.

-8. In the **Node Config** step, you can specify configurations for the control plane pool of your single-node cluster.
+8. In the **Node Config** step, you can specify configurations for worker pools and control plane pools.
+To assign a host to a node pool, click **Add Edge Hosts** in the corresponding node pool and select the host to add to the pool.
+   The leader node is a mandatory control plane node and cannot be unassigned.
+Additionally, ensure that you have an odd number of nodes in the control plane.

    For more information about node pool configurations, refer to [Node pools](../../../cluster-management/node-pool.md).
    After you finish configuration, click **Next**.